JacksonKuo/blog/_posts/2026-3-19-golden-rules-of-work.markdown

 Additionally, I have a hyper addictive brain.
 If I find some interesting content, I basically have to binge the entire series in order to kick the addiction.
 Never ever pick up something like WoW.

+The following table will be where I sort out what content works:

 | Good | Try | Avoid |
 |---|---|---|
 | Billions [^2] | Landman | Books |